kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 Administrators should monitor the following metrics to assess the need for a rollback:

+<<[UNRESOLVED need consensus on metric @knelasevero @atiratree @dgrisonnet @wojtek-t]>>
+After consensus on metric this section can change accordingly.
+Discussion at https://github.com/kubernetes/enhancements/pull/4474#discussion_r1524772738. tl;dr: implement statefulset_unavailability_violation or implement something simpler like kube_statefulset_spec_strategy_rollingupdate_max_unavailable and where to put it (ksm, in-tree, etc)
+<<[/UNRESOLVED]>>

-- kube_statefulset_spec_strategy_rollingupdate_max_unavailable: This metric reflects the configured maxUnavailable value for StatefulSets.
+- `kube_statefulset_spec_strategy_rollingupdate_max_unavailable`: This metric reflects the configured maxUnavailable value for StatefulSets.
 Significant deviations from expected values during updates, or if the actual unavailable pod count consistently exceeds this configuration, may indicate misconfigurations or issues with feature behavior.
-- StatefulSet Update Progress: Observing the stability and speed of StatefulSet rollouts relative to the maxUnavailable setting.
-Unusually slow updates or increased pod unavailability beyond the configured threshold could signal problems.
-- Cluster Stability Metrics: Key indicators of cluster health, such as increased error rates in control plane components or higher pod restart rates, post-feature adoption, can also guide the decision to rollback.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?